Ergo Computing, IT Manufacturer, save est. £74 per PC/Yr

 "PowerMAN gave us the flexibility to save energy without harming productivity"

-A basic PowerMAN configuration was introduced in early June 2008 to the Production and Logistics area.
+A basic PowerMAN configuration was introduced to the Production and Logistics area.
 The deployment was configured to suspend inactive computers after one hour of inactivity.
 This time was chosen to avoid inconvenience to users whilst removing most waste.
-The installation was monitored again during July 2008 and resulted in the following, reduced, energy usage profile:
+The installation was monitored again over the subsequent month and resulted in the following, reduced, energy usage profile:

 During the monitoring period PowerMAN reduced the number of waste hours by 5178 (80%).